Chained Oak: Falling branches

 On 9 April 2007, one of the tree's main branches fell off.
 The Talbot family confirmed that no one died when the branch fell.
 Since then, a considerable proportion of the chained oak has collapsed.
-It is thought that one of the chains, having become integral to the tree's structure, rusted through resulting in the collapse of part of the lower side of the tree.

 Date and identity

 Various dates are attributed to the legend of the chained oak, affecting the identity of "The Earl".

 BBC Stoke and Staffordshire date the legend as from 1821, which would identify the earl as Charles Talbot, 15th Earl of Shrewsbury.

 Alton Towers Heritage state the chaining occurred "around the 1840s", which would identify the earl as John Talbot, 16th Earl of Shrewsbury.

 The 16th Earl is remembered as "Good Earl John" for his charity, having supported local schools and churches, and financed the construction of new Catholic chapels around the Midlands, including in the village of Alton where he also built almshouses for the poor and elderly.
 His reputation does not seem to fit that of the Earl in the legend.